sedostheatre/sedos.co.uk/input/news/2024-05-05-pitch-at-2025-mince-show.md

 ---
-title: Pitch at 2025 Mince show
+title: Pitch at 2025 Minack show
 date: 2024-05-05
 ---
 *7 May 2024*